 If you haven’t seen our amazing new resource, Water Cycle Unit Study: Why does it rain?, then you’re absolutely in the right place for your next project!
 I told you about all the rain we’ve been having lately, and how my five-year-old is always asking, “Are the raindrops finished yet?“

 Hopefully, this Water Cycle Study may help our little homeschoolers have a little more understanding of why it rains and how important this cycle is for our ecosystem.
-This rain cloud experiment is perfect for before, or after, the study.
+This rain cloud experiment shaving cream is perfect for before or after the study.
 You can use it as an intro to the study or as a fun activity after!

 The more oil you add, the bigger the clear barrier, and the better view you will have of ‘raindrops’.
 I suggest a large barrier so that little eyes really get to see the action happening.
 The photo below is our baby oil barrier.
 Johannah kept adding her drops in the same spot in hopes of creating a hurricane, hence the very large bubble.